OfferedDegrees/UW-ChatBot/README.md

 6. **Screenshots**: Attach screenshots or videos if applicable, as they help visualize the issue.

 For more detailed guidance on writing a good bug report, please refer to the [Mozilla Bug Writing Guidelines](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines).

+---

+For any additional help or questions, refer to the project documentation or contact us through our issue tracker.